-- If you use an accrual method of accounting, you can deduct the entire salary in the first year if economic performance has occurred (the employee performed the services in that year). - If you use the cash method of accounting, only the amount actually paid each year can be deducted that year.
+- If you use an accrual method of accounting, you can deduct the entire salary in the first year if economic performance has occurred (the employee performed the services in that year). - If you use the cash method of accounting, you can deduct each year only the amount actually paid that year.

-If no definite prior arrangement was made, only the amount paid in the first year can be deducted that year because no fixed obligation exists to make the later payments.
-This is the same for the cash method and an accrual method of accounting.
+If no definite prior arrangement was made, no fixed obligation exists to make the later payments and only the amount paid in the first year can be deducted that year.
+This is the same for the cash method and any accrual method of accounting.

 Special rule for accrual method payer.
-If

-you use an accrual method of accounting, you cannot deduct salaries, wages, and other expenses owed to a related person (defined next) until:
+If you use an accrual method of accounting, you cannot deduct salaries, wages, and other expenses owed to a related taxpayer (defined next) until:

-- 1) The tax year you make the payment, and - 2) The amount is includible in the gross income of the person paid.
+- 1) The tax year you make the payment, and - 2) The amount is includible in the income of the person paid.

-This rule applies even if you and that person cease to be related taxpayers prior to the time the amount is includible in the that person's gross income.
+This rule applies even if you and that person cease to be related taxpayers prior to the time the amount is includible in that person's gross income.